Patrick Moravec avatar

 Search and replace

-When you transfer a website in development to a live environment or import a new database into a live site, it often happens that you have to change content or configurations.
+When you transfer a website in development to a live environment or import a new database into a live site, you often have to change content or configurations.
 Replacing http with https is often necessary here, as otherwise a mixed content error will occur.
 A perfect way to do this is to search and replace with WP-CLI.

 Conclusion on WP-CLI